sfu-mial/awesome-ai-for-health-journals/README.md

-– Medical Image Analysis
+- Medical Image Analysis
-– Artificial Intelligence in Medicine
+- Artificial Intelligence in Medicine
-– Computer Methods & Programs in Biomedicine
+- Computer Methods & Programs in Biomedicine
-– Computerized Medical Imaging and Graphics
+- Computerized Medical Imaging and Graphics
-– Biomedical Signal Processing and Control
+- Biomedical Signal Processing and Control
-– International Journal for Numerical Methods in Biomedical Engineering – Radiology AI
+- International Journal for Numerical Methods in Biomedical Engineering
+- Radiology AI
-– Nature Machine Intelligence
+- Nature Machine Intelligence
-– Nature Digital Medicine
+- Nature Digital Medicine
-– The Lancet Digital Health
+- The Lancet Digital Health
-– ACM Transactions on Computing for Healthcare
+- ACM Transactions on Computing for Healthcare
-– Computers in Biology and medicine
+- Computers in Biology and Medicine

-IEEE transactions on:
+IEEE Transactions on:
-– Medical Imaging
+- Medical Imaging
-– Computational Biology and Bioinformatics
+- Computational Biology and Bioinformatics
-– Biomedical Engineering
+- Biomedical Engineering
-– Engineering in Medicine and Biology
+- Engineering in Medicine and Biology
-– Information Technology in Biomedicine
+- Information Technology in Biomedicine
-– IEEE Journal of Biomedical and Health Informatics
+- IEEE Journal of Biomedical and Health Informatics